 Explanation of Insurance Coverage in an Uber Accident

-Uber operates worldwide and like Lyft, has numerous requirements for their drivers and the drivers’ vehicles.
+Uber operates worldwide and, like Lyft, has numerous requirements for its drivers and the drivers’ vehicles.
 In the event that an accident happens, these guidelines will protect the driver and passenger, but only to a certain extent.
 The insurance will cover the accident in the case that the driver has accepted the ride request and is on their way to pick up the passenger or if the passenger is in the vehicle.
 In the event that the accident takes place while the driver is waiting for a request, only liability coverage will kick in.

 How a Chicago Rideshare Accident Lawyer Can Help